iov-one/cosmos-sdk/docs/architecture/adr-033-signed-message.md

 A spec should include an auth info that supports SIGN_MODE_DIRECT and SIGN_MODE_LEGACY_AMINO.

+- the memo should be empty
+- nonce, sequence number should be equal to 0
+- chain-id should be equal to “signed-message-version1”
+- fee gaz should be equal to 0
+- fee amount should be an empty array

+Inside the message with the type **MsgSignText**,  we can put inside a text message and the address of the signer.

 ### For SIGN_MODE_LEGACY_AMINO

-Example of Signed Message:
-- the memo is empty
-- nonce, sequence number are equal to 0
-- chain-id is equal to “signed-message-version1”
-- fee gaz equal to 0
-- fee amount is an empty array

-Inside the message with the type **MsgSignText**,  we can put inside a text message and the address of the signer.

 Example:
 ```go